Hochul budget boosts classroom spending to $31.2 billion

 The state fiscal coffers have benefited from an infusion of billions of dollars in federal relief, with its treasury still awaiting additional funds from the federal government, Hochul said.

-State budget director Robert Mujica said state tax receipts have picked up more rapidly than had been anticipated.
-However, he cautioned, "There are still risks."
+Mujica said state tax receipts have picked up more rapidly than had been anticipated.
+However, he cautioned: "There are still risks."

+Those risks, Mujica said, include labor shortages, supply chain disruptions and rising energy prices.

 Commented